-The initial plan used for estimating the cost is to build a stationary frame and distribute the approximate 1000 ton load of the modified CLEO-II magnet section using eight 200 ton energac jacks.
+The plan used for estimating the cost is to build a stationary frame, based off of the design used for CLEO II, and distribute the approximate 1000 ton load of the modified CLEO-II magnet section using eight 200 ton energac jacks.
 Steel plates and large steel blocks and/or large I-beams will be used to distribute the load out over a safe area.
 The 200 ton jacks will be used for vertical alignment and have locking rings which allow for a full mechanical connection and not rely on hydraulic pressure for stationary support.